-Being a caregiver for a relative with Alzheimer’s Disease or other dementia can be lonely.
-Friends and relatives may visit occasionally, but most of the time you are alone with a person who can’t hold a meaningful discussion.
+As a caregiver for a relative with Alzheimer’s Disease or other dementia, we can become isolated.
+Friends and relatives may visit, but most of the time, we’re alone with a person who can’t hold a meaningful discussion.

 © Ronald Milburn 2018